Business History

 1969

-My Grandfather; John Rich, with my Father; William, and his other Son; Milton developed the Rich Water Bumper for cars, buses, and trucks.
-They managed to sell them here in Portland for Police vehicles, and to Tri-met for the large City buses with the major insurance companies offering a 20% discount for those who had this safety bumper put on their vehicle.
+Back in the late 60's when I was just a kid my Grandfather; John Rich, with my Father; William, and his other Son; Milton had developed and marketed the Rich Water Safety Bumpers for cars, buses, and trucks.
+They had managed to sell them here in Portland, Oregon for use on all Police vehicles, and the Metro bus lines.
+Insurance companies were offering Drivers a 20% discount for those who had this safety bumper installed.
 He was the first to develop a molding process to make these large hollow rubber cells.
+It was to be filled with just common tap water for an inexpensive hydraulic function, which is an important detail to reduce the force of recoil from an impact.

-We moved from Sacramento California to Fruit Heights Utah, to work at the factory being built in Salt Lake City.
+We then moved to Sacramento, California, and later to Utah, where they built a large factory in Salt Lake City.
 That is pretty much where I remember growing up.
-Dad had a large house built in a nice neighborhood, since the Water Bumper business seemed to be a huge winner.
+My Dad had a large house built in a nice neighborhood, with the Water Bumper business seeming to be a huge success.

 Rich Mini Water Bumper boxRich Mini Water Bumper cells

-So, you must ask yourself: Why after over 35 years since my Grandfather's work on this would all the major auto manufacturers still refuse to design this into their vehicles if it would save so much damage and the many lives? especially when they know that 80% of all accidents happen on the city street and parking lots at under 20 mph.
-That means a good 75% of all accidents would result pretty much as damage and injury free.
-It would be more like playing bumper-cars out there.
+So, you must ask yourself: Why after over 45 years since my Grandfather's work on this project would all the major auto manufacturers still refuse to design this into their vehicles if it would save so much damage, countless injuries, and even the many lives?
+Especially when they know that 80% of all accidents happen on the city street and parking lots at under 20 mph point of impact.
+That means perhaps a good 75% of all accidents would result pretty much as damage or injury free.
+It would be more like playing bumper-cars out there, but now you so much a scratch another car and it's near road-rage hostility and stress.

-He could not work on such a level to incorporate his safety bumper into the frame, as it had to be an after market product, so he had to go a different route and simplify it, since people would not want to pay that much for an add-on part to their car.
-The hydraulic effect of just simple tap water in this rubber cell did the work of all three parts of the suspension, and could be simply bolted on with little difficulty for most cars.
-I have seen the films where they have a man sitting on the trunk of a car equipped with his water bumper, and have another car also with his water bumper mounted run into the parked car at 15 mph.
-Not only was there no discernible damage, but the volunteer had his legs between these two cars and did not hardly suffer much bruising.
-One volunteer even got the confidence to place his head between the two cars with a 10 mph impact, and again suffered no injuries.
+He could not work on such a level to incorporate his safety bumper into the frame, as this had to be just an after market product, so he had to go a different route to simplify it in the limited space and mounting possibilities, since people would not want to pay that much for an add-on part to their car.
+The hydraulic effect of just simple tap water in this rubber cell did the work of spring and shock absorber, like your cars suspension system, and could be simply bolted on with little difficulty on most cars back then.
+Now days they have made it far more difficult to do this with all the myriad of shapes and colors he would have to match.
+I have seen a films where they have a man sitting on the trunk of a car equipped with his water bumper, and have another car also with his water bumper mounted run into the parked car at 15 mph.
+Not only was there no discernible damage, but the volunteer had his legs between those two cars and did not hardly suffer much bruising.
+One volunteer even got the confidence to place his head between the two cars with a 10 mph impact, and again suffered no injury.

 Rich Mini Water Bumper mounting bracketRich Mini Water Bumper video presentation

-At that time he also developed the 15' deep freeway divider safety barriers under the same sort of principals, that luckily are still being made and placed around the world, even if my Grandfather was not able to profit from that.
+At that time he also developed the 15' deep freeway divider safety barriers under the same sort of principals, which fortunately for us is still being made and placed around the world.
+Even if my Grandfather was not able to profit from that we all can benefit form his research.
 Over a decades latter, I heard on the local news where a drunk driver had hit one of these dividers head-on at an estimated 70 mph, and was able to get out of the car and walk.
 The car was seriously damaged, but keep in mind that hitting a solid object at 20 mph is considered fatal.
-I believe that was still before air bags.
+Keep in mind this was before air bags had been put in cars.

-Sadly he was shut down, because his invention was cutting into sales of car repair parts.
-He did not have the clout to fight the large auto makers of the time and this development was squashed.
-I had inspired him to try to develop a lighter weight safety bumper in the 90s.
-He worked on a honey comb resin material to use in place of the water that would absorb the impact without recoil.
-He worked on it for several years just before his death, but had made quite some progress.
+Sadly his business was shut down, because his invention was cutting into sales of car repair parts.
+He did not have the clout to fight those largest auto manufacuters at the time, and so his project was squashed.
+In the 90s I had inspired him to try to develop a lighter weight safety bumper.
+He worked on a honey comb resin material to use in place of the water which could absorb the impact without recoil.
+Just requiring the cartridge to be replaced.
+He worked on it for several years just before his death, and had made quite some progress, but metal bumpers in new car manufacturing had gone away and fitting the shape and color of hundreds of different bumper shapes would have been too complicated to manufacture and stock all the necessary parts.

 1963